A Detailed Guide To Digital Transformation For Ecommerce Businesses

 However, for now, personal assistants in the form of Internet of Things (IoT) devices still hold enough fascination, and you can add a touch of that to your brand by installing product recommendation integrations on your site.

 Augmented reality breaks down the limitations of online shopping.

 AR software allows shoppers to visualize the products that interest them rather than just looking at pictures and reading product descriptions.
 This is a game-changer in a world where customers are increasingly reluctant to visit physical stores.

 Furniture retailers like Burrow have made significant strides in terms of letting customers get a taste of what the brand’s products look like in their own living spaces.

-Another brand, anchor text, allows eCommerce retailers to create 360-degree panoramic version of physical stores that consumers can “walk” through.
+Another brand, allows eCommerce retailers to create 360-degree panoramic version of physical stores that consumers can “walk” through.

 Alternative payment methods will be widely adopted.

 While credit cards have had a century-long monopoly on consumer spending, alternative payment methods — including blockchain platforms like Bitcoin — are the ones to watch out for in this day and age.

 Millennials, in particular, are increasingly opting for buy-now-pay-later (BNPL) services, while contactless wallet payments options such as those by Stripe and RazorPay are booming like never before in the wake of the pandemic.